IBM-Cloud/terraform-provider-ibm/website/docs/r/cos_backup_policy.markdown

 **Note:**

- you must have `writer` or `backup manager` platform roles on source bucket and backup vault.
-And from backup vault to target bucket.
+ The source bucket must have object versioning enabled.

- Add depends_on on ibm_iam_authorization_policy.policy in template to make sure.
+ **Note:**

- The source bucket should have object versioning enabled.
+ Backup policies require a service-to-service IAM policy granting sync permissions from the source to the target bucket.
+Adding a `depends_on` for `ibm_iam_authorization_policy.policy` ensures that this policy is in place.

 ---